 Today’s cloud services reverse that trend and allow us to run our technology in this new age of rapid digital change with very little upfront investment and very little cost related to technology replacement.
 I.T. costs are very predictable and affordable in the cloud.

-Cloud software is the best software.
-Microsoft and other cloud service providers have made it clear that they are now in a “cloud-first” situation with software development.
+have made it clear that they are now in a “cloud-first” situation with software development.
 On-premises software is still supported, but only after the latest and greatest technologies have been implemented in the cloud.
+The future is clear: the best software will be cloud software.
+New startups and innovators are in the cloud.
+If you want the best, get in the cloud.3.
+The End of the “Legacy” Issue

-The end of the “legacy” issue.
 One of the biggest benefits of the cloud is that your software never becomes old or out of date.
 Updates are frequent and automatic in most cases.
 This is critical in a world where technology moves incredibly fast.
 We need more connection between systems, more mobility, and more security almost on a quarterly basis.

 As technological advancements are continuously integrated into your systems through frequent updates, the cloud allows you to remain competitive in a fast-moving marketplace.
+Our cloud software consulting services at Thesis Technologies can help your business join the pack and keep up with the times.

-Our world has gotten more connected.
 Data is everywhere, and related data needs to be related.
 By this, I mean we can no longer afford to have important data “stuck” inside discrete systems or devices.
 To leverage our investment in technology, data must be reorganized for better decision support.
 The cloud platforms available today enable this as never before.
 Cloud technology is at the heart of true digital transformation.

 The problem with applying this logic to technology is that the “house” burns down every 2 years and there is no insurance coverage.
 In business technology there is no valid “buy” scenario any longer, in my humble opinion.
 Technology is moving too fast.
 The cloud services available today allow even small companies to benefit from the billions invested each year by larger technology firms.
 This is amazing leverage for any business today.